memset0x3f/SnakeGame/README.md

 # Snake Game in Terminal

 This is a snake game running in **Linux** Terminal written by python.
+I wrote it as a practice for 'curses' module and a demo for our python group project.

 ## IMPORTANT!!